šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 Phase 4 — Structured Universe (9 o’clock)

-Visual: A full cosmic tapestry — spirals, filaments, clusters.
+Visual: a full cosmic tapestry — spirals, filaments, clusters, and flows.

 Cycle Reset (back to 12 o’clock)